egara/buttermanager/README.md

     python buttermanager.py

   ```
+  Please note that if you have several versions of python installed on your system, maybe you have to run explicity **python3 buttermanager.py** instead.

 ### From AUR ###
 If you are an Arch Linux user, ButterManager is in AUR.
 Depending on your package manager for AUR, type: